Jaguar: Color variation

 Melanistic jaguars are also known as black panthers.
 The black morph is less common than the spotted one.

 Black jaguars have been documented in Central and South America.
 Melanism in the jaguar is caused by deletions in the melanocortin 1 receptor gene and inherited through a dominant allele.
 Black jaguars occur at higher densities in tropical rainforest and are more active during the daytime.
-This suggests that melanism provides camouflage in dense vegetation with high illumination.
+This suggests that melanism provides camouflage in the deep shadows of dense vegetation with high illumination.

 In 2004, a camera trap in the Sierra Madre Occidental mountains photographed the first documented black jaguar in Northern Mexico.
 Black jaguars were also photographed in Costa Rica's Alberto Manuel Brenes Biological Reserve, in the mountains of the Cordillera de Talamanca, in Barbilla National Park and in eastern Panama.